Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to inform on someone or report something secretly.
-The phrase uses "dime" figuratively, stemming from the practice of using a dime for a phone call to report something, not referring to the coin itself.
+The idiom uses "dime" figuratively, stemming from the practice of using a dime for a phone call to report something, not referring to the coin itself.

 Origin: